Lottie Dolls: "Be Bold, Be Brave, Be You"

 A doll that wears the outfits of activities that kids actually do and love?

 We are delighted to introduce to you:

 Any doll with a tag line, "Be Bold, Be Brave, Be Beautiful", would catch my attention.
 These, amongst other attributes, are exactly what I would hope for my daughter.
-And you could win one!
-The details of our Lottie GIVEAWAY are at the bottom of this post.

 I first heard of Lottie Dolls because my sister in law bought one for my daughter for her second birthday.
 It does say on the box that they are suitable from age 3, and there are some small parts, so it is with supervision that she has adored playing with the horse and riding Lottie Doll that she was gifted.
 I was impressed.
 I looked into the company to find out that an awful lot of consideration and care has gone into the design of these little ladies.
 Here is an extract from the website of ARKLU, the people who make Lottie Dolls: